 - Contains 4 key electrolytes

 - Dissolves in less than 3 minutes

-- Some may not enjoy the taste of the Stevia sweetener
+- Some may not enjoy the taste of Stevia

 2. GU Hydration Drink Tabs

 The GU Hydration tabs are similar to our top choice.
-They come in four flavors, strawberry lemonade, tri-berry, orange, and lemon-lime, so no matter what your taste preference there’ll be something for you.
+They come in four flavors: strawberry lemonade, tri-berry, orange, and lemon-lime.
+No matter what your taste preference, there’ll be something for you.